It would be a fair assumption to make, that as a new mother, you’d likely experience some sort of decline in your libido.

 Remind your partner that the loss of sex drive is perfectly normal for a breastfeeding mother, and is nothing to do with your feelings for them, but more to do with a ‘tap’ being turned down (or off!) to make way for something else.

-If you don’t want to have sex, don’t, but in this case try to make sure you find other ways to create intimacy in your relationship to keep it strong.
-Of course, a baby will take up a great deal of your time, so you both need to find little ways to take care of each other too, because before the baby, there was the two of you – and one day when he or she leaves home, it’ll be back to just the two of you again.
-Its important to keep nurturing your relationship through all the ups and downs.
+If you don’t want to have sex, don’t, but in this case, try to make sure you find other ways to create intimacy in your relationship to keep it strong.
+Of course, a baby will take up a great deal of your time, so you both need to find little ways to take care of each other too because, before the baby, there was the two of you – and one day when he or she leaves home, it’ll be back to just the two of you again.
+It’s important to keep nurturing your relationship through all the ups and downs.

-Some ideas you might like to suggest is to give each other a candlelight massage (with permission to fall asleep!), go out to dinner, hold hands, snuggle up and watch a movie together, take a bubble bath or shower together – the sky is the limit.
+Some ideas you might like to suggest is to give each other a candlelight massage (with permission to fall asleep!), go out to dinner, hold hands, snuggle up and watch a movie together, take a bubble bath, or shower together – the sky is the limit.
 Get creative and be patient – your sex drive will return again.

-If you or your partner are struggling with a lack of sex in your relationship, please see a sex therapist or counsellor.
+If you or your partner are struggling with a lack of sex in your relationship, please see a sex therapist or counselor.
 The last thing you want is for this to create resent or other problems when you’ve just had a baby.